OctopusDeploy/docs/docs/how-to/how-to-use-custom-certificates-with-octopus-server-and-tentacle.md

 ---

 Octopus uses self-signed certificates to securely communicate between tentacles and the server.
-However, if you have a requirement to use your own certificates, you can use the import-certificate command to import your own certificate. Â Octopus Server has supported the import-certificate command as of Octopus 3.2.9 and Tentacle has always supported it. Â The import command supports importing certificates in the Personal Information Exchange (PFX) files with an optional password. Â Octopus requires PFX files contain the certificate private key.
+However, if you have a requirement to use your own certificates, you can use the import-certificate command to import your own certificate.
+Octopus Server has supported the import-certificate command as of Octopus 3.2.9 and Tentacle has always supported it.
+The import command supports importing certificates in the Personal Information Exchange (PFX) files with an optional password.
+Octopus requires PFX files contain the certificate private key.

 For more information on self-signed certificates, see the [blog post](https://octopusdeploy.com/blog/why-self-signed-certificates) on the topic.